iuf/rulebook/README.md

 To produce a PDF highlighting the changes, type **make diff**.
 This will generate **pdf/iuf-rulebook-$OLDBRANCH-diff-$BRANCH.pdf**.
 The current branch will be combpared with the branch(es) in the `diff-branches` file.
+Hidden editorial notes in `comment` and `comment2016` environments stay hidden in the diff PDF, including when those notes are removed.

 ### Gitinfo package
 If the build is failing because the gitinfo2 package cannot be found, copy the `gitinfo2.sty` from `dependencies` into the `src` directory.